reeco-framework/reeco-annotation-schema/schema/README.md

 **mandatory**: N

-Link to a software that is reuses as-is by the current component.
-Can be a component or an external software.
+Link to a component that is reused as-is by the current component.
+Can be a component or an external URL.
 ### reuses-data